Art Nouveau: Modern Style and Glasgow School in Britain

-Art Nouveau had its roots in Britain, in the Arts and Crafts movement which started in 1860s and reached international recognition by 1880s.
+Art Nouveau had its roots in Britain, in the Arts and Crafts movement which started in the 1860s and reached international recognition by the 1880s.
 It called for better treatment of decorative arts, and took inspiration in medieval craftmanship and design, and nature.
 One notable early example of the Modern Style is Arthur Mackmurdo's design for the cover of his essay on the city churches of Sir Christopher Wren, published in 1883, as is his Mahogany chair from the same year.

 Other important innovators in Britain included the graphic designers Aubrey Beardsley whose drawings featured the curved lines that became the most recognizable feature of the style.
 Free-flowing wrought iron from the 1880s could also be adduced, or some flat floral textile designs, most of which owed some impetus to patterns of 19th century design.
 Other British graphic artists who had an important place in the style included Walter Crane and Charles Ashbee.

-The Liberty department store in London played an important role, through its colourful stylized floral designs for textiles, and the silver, pewter, and jewellery designs of Manxman (of Scottish descent) Archibald Knox.
+The Liberty department store in London played an important role, through its colourful stylised floral designs for textiles, and the silver, pewter, and jewellery designs of Manxman (of Scottish descent) Archibald Knox.
 His jewellery designs in materials and forms broke away entirely from the historical traditions of jewellery design.